SmoothVPR/Cpp-Conversions/java_conversions/week1/assignment_3/README.md

-# Assignment 3
+# More Functional Programming

-### Lambdas
+### Original Prompt:
-- [x] Given a list of integers, return a list where each integer is multiplied by 2.
+- [ ] Given a list of integers, return a list where each integer is multiplied by 2.

 ### Make Tests & Run
 ```